cs388group5/CS388Project/README.md

 **Tab Navigation** (Tab to Screen)

 * To view the map:
-    * On the bottom view bar, click on map tab -> map screen
+    * On the bottom view bar, click on map tab -> map page
 * To report an incident:
     * On the bottom bar, click on Report icon -> Report screen.

 * To open profile page:
-    * On the bottom bar, click Profile tab -> Profile screen
+    * On the bottom bar, click Profile tab -> Profile page
 * To view incidents:
-    * On the bottom bar, click Home tab -> Home screen
+    * On the bottom bar, click Home tab -> Home page

 **Flow Navigation** (Screen to Screen)